-2018 £'000 2017 £'000
+2019 £'000 2018 £'000

-In one year or less 179 179
+In one year or less 264 179

-Between one and two years 179 179
+Between one and two years 264 179

-Between two and five years 537 537
+Between two and five years 792 537

-In five years or more 4,474 4,726
+In five years or more 3,762 4,474

+- 444

-Total 5,369 5,621
+Total 5,082 5,369

-The College holds two long-term loan agreements with Barclays Plc.
-One is dated 1st August 2008, which provides a 25 year long-term facility of £4.5m which was used for the Bridlington campus rebuild project.
-The interest rate was fixed at the time at a rate of 5.39%.
-A series of "ratchets" were applied by Barclays in 2014 as a condition of providing additional loans to fund the Beverley campus relocation project.
-Those "ratchets" were +0.25% to July 2018, a further +0.25% to July 2023 plus two further increments, each of 0.25% in the years through to the termination date in 2033.
+The College holds two long-term loan agreements with Barclays.
+One is dated 1st August 2008 and provides a 25 year long-term facility of £4.5m which was used for the Bridlington campus rebuild project.
+The interest rate was fixed, for the full term, at the time at a rate of 4.89% plus a lending margin of 0.5%.
+A series of "ratchets" were applied by Barclays in 2014 as a condition of providing additional finance to fund the Beverley campus relocation project.
+The "ratchets" were +0.25% to July 2018, a further +0.25% to July 2023 plus two further increments, each of +0.25% in the years through to the termination date in 2033.
+As such the overall rate is presently 5.89%.
 An additional long-term loan of £2.0m was agreed in 2014 to fund the Beverley campus relocation project.
-That loan has a variable interest rate of 1.8% over LIBOR.
-The loan repayments are calculated over a notional period of 20 years though the loan matures in May 2020 at which point the facility will have to have been renegotiated.
+Originally set up for a 10 year term this loan has a variable interest rate of 1.8% over LIBOR with the loan repayments calculated over a notional period of 20 years.
+However following a breach of covenant in July 2016, Barclays reduced the term to 6 years with the loan maturing in May 2020 at which point the facility would have to be renegotiated.
+Discussion have however subsequently taken place with Barclays and the loan has been extended through to November 2020 to allow the loan renegotiation to take place with the benefit of a further years Financial Statements.

-As a further condition of the loans for the Beverley campus relocation project, the College granted security in 2014 to Barclays Plc. through legal charges on its sites at St Mary's Walk in Bridlington and Flemingate in Beverley.
-The Department of Communities and Local Government has taken a second charge, after Barclays, over the Flemingate site as a condition of its ERDF grant.
+As a further condition of the loans for the Beverley campus relocation project the College granted security in 2014 to Barclays Plc, through legal charges on its sites at St Mary's Walk in Bridlington and Flemingate in Beverley.
+The Department for Communities and Local Government has taken a second charge, after Barclays, over the Flemingate site as a condition of its ERDF grant.